rshariffdeen/FixMorph/README.md

 docker build -t rshariffdeen/fixmorph:16.04 .
 ```

 The experiments/ISSTA21/Dockerfile depends on the fixmorph image.
-The instructions to build and exeucte experiments/ISSTA21/Dockerfile can be found [here](./experiments/ISSTA21).
+The instructions to build and execute experiments/ISSTA21/Dockerfile can be found [here](./experiments/ISSTA21).

 # Example Usage
-FixMorph requires a configuration file that specifies the source code path, where *path_a* and *path_b* represet the paths of the mainline version before and after introducing the patch, which *path_c* represents the path of the version to which the patch is backport.
+FixMorph requires a configuration file that specifies the source code path, where *path_a* and *path_b* represent the paths of the mainline version before and after introducing the patch, while *path_c* represents the path of the version to which the patch is backported.
 Following is an example configuration file in the provided test cases.

 ```c
 path_a:/fixmorph/tests/update/assignment/PA